Two things I enjoyed this week, both at the expense of Admiral (sorry guys). The first was a TV ad that’s currently doing the rounds:

 Ha.
 I assume it’s a single room you get.

 I lied, one more thing.
 If you haven’t gotten to it already, this is the shareholder wrap up of 2019 published by Alan, the French health insurer.
 Well worth a read.

-In a week of market freefall, we’re also seeing some crazy M&A valuations.
-A couple of biggies this week are Intuit, the owner of Mint and Quickbooks, has acquired Credit Karma for approximately $7.1bn.
+In a week of anti-innovation marketing strategy freefall, we’re also seeing some crazy M&A valuations.
+A couple of biggies this week are Intuit, the owner of Mint and Quickbooks, who has acquired Credit Karma for approximately $7.1bn.
 The other, five-year old Revolut has raised a further $500m at a $5.5bn valuation.